 Figure 7. (a) Fraction of cropland on total land area for baseline year 2000 based on Hurrt et al. (2011). (b) Simulated cropland changes relative to baseline by 2100 for the five SSP reference (r) and mitigation (m) scenarios in the challenge for adaptation and mitigation space.
 Green colours indicate a decrease in cropland area in 2100 compared to 2000, while yellow and red colours indicate an increase in cropland area in 2100 compared to 2000.

-Climate change leading to a longer growing season in temperature-limited high latitude ecosystems, and increases in ecosystem productivity caused by the direct effect of rising CO2 on the biochemistry of photosynthesis, have been identified as important drivers of the carbon balance of the terrestrial land surface (Le Quéré et al., 2015; Schimel et al., 2015), as simulated here for high latitude regions in all scenarios, and for wet tropical regions such as the Amazon and Congo Basin in all scenarios except to some extent SSP3.
+Climate change leading to a longer growing season in temperature-limited high latitude ecosystems, and increases in ecosystem productivity caused by CO2 “fertilisation”, have been identified as important drivers of the carbon balance of the terrestrial land surface (Le Quéré et al., 2015; Schimel et al., 2015), as simulated here for high latitude regions in all scenarios, and for wet tropical regions such as the Amazon and Congo Basin in all scenarios except to some extent SSP3.